An image of a person taking notes while watching a design master class.

 1. Transcript loading…

 Each field offers a range of specializations and career paths.
 For example, a UX designer might specialize in visual design, interaction design or information architecture.
-A UX researcher might focus on qualitative research, quantitative research or usability testing.
+A UX researcher, meanwhile, might focus on qualitative research, quantitative research or usability testing.

-The beauty of UX is that it's a growing field.
-You will always see new roles and specializations emerge and find something new to learn and explore.
-Whether you're a creative problem solver, a data-driven analyst or a writer with a knack for user-friendly copy, there's a place for you in the world of UX design.
+The beauty of UX is that it's a growing field—if not a blossoming one that will stay in full bloom.
+And, as time goes on and cutting-edge tech soon blends into everyday expectations and as people find new ways to access things that make life simpler, more delightful—not to mention less stressful—you'll always see new roles and specializations emerge and, amid them, find something new to learn and explore.
+Whether you're a creative problem solver, a data-driven analyst or a writer with a knack for user-friendly copy, have no fear—there's a place for you in the world of UX design.

 Your Progression into a UX Design Career

 Here's a roadmap to guide your first steps toward a UX design career.
-Understand how you can progress from someone with no knowledge of the industry to being skillful.
+Understand how you can progress from someone with no or next-to-no knowledge of the industry to being skillful in the extreme.

 1. Hone Your Craft (and Build a Strong Foundation)